-A pioneering celebrity and fashionista, Marie-Antoinette created her own style that, despite her tragic fate, still influences the French art de vivre.
-Join us as we discover Marie-Antoinette’s France and walk in her footsteps through 18th century Paris and Versailles.
-On this historic adventure Marie-Antoinette will come alive for you.
-From our hotel in the fashionable Marais, we’ll discover restaurants, cafés and shops fit for a queen.
-We’ll visit museums specializing in art from the Age of Enlightenment and unique collections of furniture, porcelains and jewelry that reveal the luxuries so essential to life at court and in the city.
-We’ll visit breathtakingly beautiful gardens (Marie-Antoinette’s favorite flower was the rose).
-And of course, no Marie-Antoinette trip would be complete without a visit to Versailles.
-We’ll stay in pure luxury in a palace of our own at Versailles for 2 glorious nights.
+A pioneering celebrity and fashionista, Marie-Antoinette created her own style that, despite her tragic fate, still influenced the French art de vivre.
+Join us as we discover Marie-Antoinette’s France and walk in her footsteps through 18th-century Paris and Versailles.
+On this historic adventure, Marie-Antoinette will come alive for you.
+From our hotel in the fashionable Marais, we’ll discover restaurants, cafés, and shops fit for a queen.
+We’ll visit museums specializing in art from the Age of Enlightenment and unique collections of furniture, porcelains, and jewelry that reveal the luxuries so essential to life at court and in the city.
+We’ll visit breathtakingly beautiful gardens (Marie-Antoinette’s favorite flower was the rose), and of course, no Marie-Antoinette trip would be complete without a visit to Versailles.
+We’ll stay in pure luxury in a palace of our own at Versailles for two glorious nights.
 We’ll tour the public apartments at the chateau and then retreat to her private, exquisitely furnished getaway at the Petit Trianon.
-We’ll visit the gardens she designed, including her faux village, or Hameau, where she enjoyed the pleasures of motherhood and entertained her closest friends, dashing admirers and a secret lover.
-Our trip will conclude with a firework display dedicated to the queen!
-This is your moment to be a French queen … seize it!
+We’ll visit the gardens she designed, including her faux village, or Hameau, where she enjoyed the pleasures of motherhood and entertained her closest friends, dashing admirers, and a secret lover.
+Our trip will conclude with a fireworks display dedicated to the queen!
+This is your moment to be a French queen.
+Seize it!

 Here's a day-by-day itinerary of the trip.

 Arrive in Paris and hop in a taxi/Uber to our fun and beautiful hotel in the heart of the Marais district - the Hotel de Jobo.
 Taxis are easy at the Paris airports, but if you'd prefer a private car, we can arrange that for you (at your cost).